 One could argue that all this is fighting straw men as the heydays of classical Behaviourism are long over, but, as said, its effects are far from gone.
 Even today, there is hardly a psychology textbook that does not describe the subject area of psychology in terms of “behaviour” and the tendency to allow only for bottom-up and outside-in causality remains.
 We accept the effect of physiology on the mind, from the social environment on the self, and from the parents on the child, and in the interdisciplinary field of Consciousness Studies, it is at present the majority view that higher-order realities like consciousness are "causally ineffective epiphenomena".
 In other words, it should be considered "unscientific" to believe in agency or to believe that people must and can take responsibility for their own lives.

 Morally and ethically there is clearly something deeply wrong with these theories.
 But even on a simple pragmatic level they don't hold.
-Where reductionism does not seem to work, where there remains an explanatory gap, a jump of level, something that simply cannot be explained bottom-up, the mainstream has now embraced the notion of “emergence”, forgetting that emergence doesn't offer an acceptable explanation of reality.2 It is an attempt at stowing away into some “functionally irrelevant” corner all those elements of reality that don’t fit into what is essentially a preconceived materialistic belief system.
-Though our knowledge of the brain has grown, as far as consciousness goes, mainstream academic psychology has not moved as resolutely away from Skinner and Tolman as it should have.
+Where reductionism does not seem to work, where there remains an explanatory gap, a jump of level, something that simply cannot be explained bottom-up, the mainstream has now embraced the notion of “emergence”, forgetting that emergence doesn't offer an acceptable explanation of reality.
+It is an attempt at stowing away into some “functionally irrelevant” corner all those elements of reality that don’t fit into what is essentially a preconceived materialistic belief system.
+Though our knowledge of the brain has grown, as far as consciousness goes, mainstream academic psychology has not moved as resolutely away from Watson, Tolman and Skinner as it should have.

 Those at home with recent discussion in the fields of consciousness studies, philosophy of science, or transpersonal, cross-cultural and Indian psychology will be familiar with the issues mentioned and appreciate their complexity and far-reaching implications.
 While amongst psychology professionals outside academics much has happened, mainstream university research and teaching have not kept up, and this is not a small theoretical issue: In our global civilization, psychology is the official science of the human mind and it has a profound influence on education, public opinion, business management, and government decisions.
 As a civilization we cannot afford such arrogant ignorance.